zachpino/digidev-s18/week06/README.md

 -----

 - Homework: Make a Fritzing diagram of your tone generator *as you wired it*.
 It doesn't need to look like mine!
+Submit to BB.
-- Homework: Record a track with your Tone Generator
+- Homework: Record a track with your Tone Generator.
+Submit to BB.
 - Homework: Listen to three albums *all the way through*, all available on Spotify.
 Donna Summer's *I Remember Yesterday*, Vangelis *Albedo 0.39*, and Daft Punk's *Human After All*.
-- Reminder: Email me a single track by an electronic musician *before next class* that you want the class to listen to.
+- Homework: Email me a single track by an electronic musician *before next class* that you want the class to listen to.
 - Homework: Solder male->male headers onto all of your new parts

   - Capacitive Touch Sensor